act-rules/act-rules.github.io/pages/algorithms/is-data-table.md

+---
+title: Identifying Data Tables
+---

 ## How QUAIL determines if a table is being used for layout or data

-Note: This script is written by Kevin Miller and code is under MIT license.
+*Note*: This script is written by Kevin Miller and code is under MIT license.
 Most of this is informed by an academic paper (http://www2002.org/CDROM/refereed/199/).
 Note that these tests are ordered by ease of computation to speed things up, if a test says something is a layout table, we stop there.
 This is all encompassed in the quail.isDataTable method.

 ### Number of rows